1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Restore limited rights (e.g. 755) to your .htaccess file.

 The cache is automatically turned on.
 To purge, go into the Magento admin under System -> Cache Management

 Contao 3.2.x: configuring the cache

 The cache is managed in the back office modules -> System -> Configuration -> Cache Mode -> Use the system cache and browser

 Log into the administration of your CMS then:

 - "Cache pages for anonymous users" under Caching

 The consumption of resources by a website is not necessarily related to the number of your visitors.
 A site that is properly optimised, updated and with a correctly configured cache engine can handle a daily attendance of tens of thousands of visitors, while a poorly optimised site can consume a lot of resources with just a few hits a day.

-Optimizing a website is essential for a site with a barely consistent attendance.
-If necessary, even a dedicated server is no longer sufficient over time.
+Optimising a website is essential for a site with a barely consistent attendance.
+Where relevant, even a dedicated server is no longer sufficient over time.